 Although it seems like The Exorcist and, to a lesser degree, The Omen are about the only Satanism movies anyone can remember, the best for my money is Hammer’s superb The Devil Rides Out, which frankly sounds like the title to a spaghetti western.
 Released in 1968, The Devil Rides Out populates that time in Hammer’s history when they were just beginning to lose their footing.
 Revolutions in filmmaking and changes in what was permitted to be shown on screen seemed to have passed the studio by, and their once cutting edge Gothic horror shows now seemed anachronistic and even quaint.
 By the late 1960s, the studio was floundering, and by the 1970s it had all but collapsed.
 But from this late era, a good many gems, indeed a few of Hammer’s very best productions, were made.
-The Devil Rides Out is among them, a classic not just of late-era Hammer but of all Hammer; and not just of Hammer horror, but horror in general.
+The Devil Rides Out sits at the top among them.

 In a rare twist of fate, king of the studio Christopher Lee gets to be a good guy, though he’s something of an ambiguously “good” good guy.
 He stars as the Duc de Richleau, an upper class British gentleman who is meeting up with two old friends for their annual reunion.
-When one of them, the young Simon (Patrick Mower, later to appear in AIP’s Vincent Price vehicle, Cry of the Banshee and as, for some reason, an Irish cowboy on an episode of Space: 1999), fails to show up, de Richleau and Rex (Leon Greene, who starred as Little John in Hammer’s A Challenge for Robin Hood) pay him a visit at his stately country manor.
+When one of them, young Simon (Patrick Mower, later to appear in AIP’s Vincent Price vehicle, Cry of the Banshee and as, for some reason, an Irish cowboy on an episode of Space: 1999), fails to show up, de Richleau and Rex (Leon Greene, who starred as Little John in Hammer’s A Challenge for Robin Hood) pay him a visit at his stately country manor.
 There they find Simon is having a dinner party with his new astronomy club, though de Richleau is instantly suspicious of the gathering when he learns there are thirteen members.
+You will quickly pick up that, in both the film and the books upon which it was based, the Duc excels at nothing so much as observing any normal situation and instantly ascribing some complicated esoteric threat to it.
 Queer behavior from Simon and a quick examination of his observatory reveal the truth: this is a Satanic gathering, and Simon is to be the newest member.
-That’s what you get for leaving your sacrificial chicken lying around in the open.
+That’s what you get, Simon, for leaving your sacrificial chicken lying around in the open.

-The latter reading may sound a tad over the top, another one of those “reading meaning into the meaningless” things in which critics so often indulge, except that Hammer’s previous record of anti-authority, anti-elitist themes (most notable in the Frankenstein movies) make it harder to dismiss, and so we can spend the entire movie wondering if de Richleau’s denial of Simon’s free will is any better than Mocata’s taking advantage of the young lad.
+Reading the film as subversive may sound a tad over the top, another one of those “reading meaning into the meaningless” things in which critics so often indulge, except that Hammer’s previous record of anti-authority, anti-elitist themes (most notable in the Frankenstein movies) make it harder to dismiss, and so we can spend the entire movie wondering if de Richleau’s denial of Simon’s free will is any better than Mocata’s taking advantage of the young lad.
 Complicating this even further is the fact that, though they are ostensibly supposed to be evil, most of the Satanists seem rather polite and friendly and only interested in the pursuit of knowledge deemed “forbidden” by some guy in a funny hat down in Rome.
-Well, later, one of the Satanists will be revealed as possessing horrible driving manners, but that’s about the extent of their evilness.
+OK, later one of the Satanists will be revealed as possessing horrible driving manners, but that’s about the extent of their evilness.

 On the flip side is Charles Gray, whose Mocata embodies the best of everything about being a villain.
 He’s polite and polished but also possessed of a wicked streak.
 His best scene comes when he visits de Richleau’s friends in an attempt to regain control over Simon and the woman Tanith (Nike Arrighi).
 He is the picture of a perfect English gentleman, but his act slowly transforms as he gives a rational and, frankly, convincing explanation of the goals of following the Left Hand Path, then uses his powers to try and control his host.
 When his attempts are interrupted, he has the film’s best line when he simply says calmly and with composure, “I shall not be back…but something will.”

-The supporting cast performs with workmanlike competency, as they always do in a Hammer film.
+The supporting cast performs with workmanlike competency.
 Nike Arrighi was unique in that she was not one of Hammer’s typical big-bosomed blond damsels in distress.
 She doesn’t fit the stereotype of a Hammer girl at all, though that wasn’t for lack of the studio trying.
 But director Terence Fisher, who was Hammer’s best director and responsible for the films that put them on the map, was apparently adamant that the role of Tanith be played by Arrighi.
 It was a wise position.
 Leon Greene is equally superb as the baffled friend who finds himself spending a couple nights of his life fighting Satan.
-His voice, it seems, was dubbed in and is actually that of Patrick Allen, who was also in Hammer’s When Dinosaurs Ruled the Earth and Frankenstein and the Monster from Hell, among others.
-Whatever the reason, they make a good team.

 The rest of the movie is powerful enough to disregard these ill-advised attempts at special effects, but one can’t help but wish they’d either been better executed or simply left out entirely.
 The red-eyed giant in a loincloth was far creepier and menacing than any of these later concoctions, and that was nothing but a big guy with a thyroid problem standing there with an evil grin.
 Similarly, the scene in which Mocata succeeds at summoning the Devil is effective because the effect is low-key.
 Satan – the Goat of Mendes – simply appears on a rock in the background, and the make-up effects are either quite good or never shown long enough for the flaws to be evident.
-It would have been nice, in this scene, if the British censors had allowed the wild debauched orgy of the Satanists to contain something more daring than fully-clothed actors sort of just jumping around and rubbing each other’s faces.
+The devil seems a pretty casual sort of bloke.
+It would have been nice in this scene if the British censors had allowed the wild debauched orgy of the Satanists to contain something more daring than fully-clothed actors sort of just jumping around and rubbing each other’s faces.
 But it was enough that they were allowing Hammer to make a movie about Satanism, which had previously been a taboo subject not allowed by the BBFC.
 So we can forgive the fact that their occultists were not allowed to romp around in the nude.

-One would hope that a string of strong films like The Devil Rides Out and Frankenstein Must be Destroyed would signal that Hammer had found its footing again and would remain viable in the 1970s.
+One would hope that a strong films like The Devil Rides Out would signal that Hammer had found its footing again and would remain viable in the 1970s.
 Sadly, that wasn’t the case.
 Hammer’s final horror film was also based on a Dennis Wheatley novel, but 1976’s To the Devil…A Daughter was a far cry from the sophisticated, brilliantly executed occult thrills and chills delivered by The Devil Rides Out.
-And though the future may have remained unsteady, Hammer should take pride in the fact that they crafted what is, in my opinion, the very best of all the Satanism movies and a very good, intelligent and sincere horror-thriller.
-Word on the street is that Christopher Lee is still interested in doing a sequel/remake and has been shopping the idea around.
-Whether or not his Sauruman powers can convince some studio executive to make a horror film that isn’t aimed at dolts remains to be seen.
-Fighting off Satan is one thing, but as they say, “against stupidity, the Gods themselves contest in vain.”
+And though the future may have remained unsteady, Hammer should take pride in the fact that they crafted what is, in my opinion, the very best of all the Satanism movies and a very good, sincere horror-thriller.